Dr Sophie Stalla-Bourdillon PhD (EUI), LLM (Cornell), DEA (Paris I), Maitrise (Paris II)

 Dr Sophie Stalla-Bourdillon is Associate Professor in Information Technology / Intellectual Property Law within Southampton Law School at the University of Southampton, specialising in Information Technology related issues.
 She is the Director of ILAWS, the Institute for Law and the Web and its new core iCLIC.
 She is a member of the Southampton Cybersecurity Centre of Excellence as well as a member of the Web Science Institute.

 Sophie is the author of several legal articles, book chapters and books on intermediary liability, data protection and privacy, information security and intellectual property.
-She has been researching and writing on the liability of Internet intermediaries such as Internet service providers, Web 2.0 platforms, search engines, on the legal implications of deep packet inspection practices implemented by Internet service providers, on the role of hosting providers in relation to malicious webpages, on the standardization of privacy policies and on anonymisation practices concerning student data.
+She has been researching and writing on the liability of Internet intermediaries such as Internet service providers, Web 2.0 platforms, search engines, on the legal implications of deep packet inspection practices implemented by Internet service providers, on the role of hosting providers in relation to malicious webpages, on the standardization of privacy policies and on anonymisation practices.

 Sophie is part of the senior program committee of the Web Science conference.